SevenShepherd/SevenShepherd.github.io/_posts/2023-05-01-historical-christianity.markdown

 <a name="historic" href="#contents" style="font-size:2.1em;">I. Historic Christianity</a>

 This ministry holds to the most academically sound and historically time-tested theology known to Christendom.
-My position is known as the "historic Protestant" position which have been a sanctuary away from heresy for over 500 years.
+My position is known as the "historic Protestant" position which has been a sanctuary away from heresy for over 500 years.
 Justification by faith alone (*Sola fide*) has been a primary belief of Protestants since the time of Martin Luther and the Protestant Reformation.

 <!-- The 16th century Protestant Reformation saw the development of the five latin phrases, known as the Five solas, as a response to heresies found in the Roman Catholic Church. -->